And did those feet in ancient time: "Dark Satanic Mills"

 London's independent millers celebrated, with placards reading, "Success to the mills of Albion but no Albion Mills."
 Opponents referred to the factory as satanic, and accused its owners of adulterating flour and using cheap imports at the expense of British producers.
 A contemporary illustration of the fire shows a devil squatting on the building.
 The mill was a short distance from Blake's home.

 Blake's phrase resonates with a broader theme in his works; what he envisioned as a physically and spiritually repressive ideology based on a quantified reality.
 Blake saw the cotton mills and collieries of the period as a mechanism for the enslavement of millions, but the concepts underpinning the works had a wider application:

 Another interpretation is that the phrase refers to the established Church of England, which, in contrast to Blake, preached a doctrine of conformity to the established social order and class system.
-Stonehenge and other megaliths are featured in Milton, suggesting they may relate to the oppressive power of priestcraft in general.
+Stonehenge and other megaliths are featured in Milton, suggesting they may relate to the supposedly oppressive power of priestcraft in general.
 Peter Porter observed that many scholars argue that the "[mills] are churches and not the factories of the Industrial Revolution everyone else takes them for".
 In 2007, the Bishop of Durham, N. T. Wright, explicitly recognised that element of English subculture when he acknowledged the view that "dark satanic mills" could refer to the "great churches".
-In similar vein, the critic F. W. Bateson noted how "the adoption by the Churches and women's organizations of this anti-clerical paean of free love is amusing evidence of the carelessness with which poetry is read".
+In similar vein, in 1967 the critic F. W. Bateson stated "the adoption by the Churches and women's organizations of this anti-clerical paean of free love is amusing evidence of the carelessness with which poetry is read".

 An alternative theory is that Blake is referring to a mystical concept within his own mythology, related to the ancient history of England.
 Satan's "mills" are referred to repeatedly in the main poem, and are first described in words which suggest neither industrialism nor ancient megaliths, but rather something more abstract: "the starry Mills of Satan/ Are built beneath the earth and waters of the Mundane Shell...To Mortals thy Mills seem everything, and the Harrow of Shaddai / A scheme of human conduct invisible and incomprehensible".

 "Chariots of fire"

 The line from the poem "Bring me my Chariot of fire!" draws on the story of 2 Kings 2:11, where the Old Testament prophet Elijah is taken directly to heaven: "And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven."
-The phrase has become a byword for divine energy, and inspired the title of the 1981 film Chariots of Fire, in which the hymn Jerusalem is sung during the final scenes.
+The phrase has become a byword for divine energy, and inspired the title of the 1981 film Chariots of Fire, in which the hymn "Jerusalem" is sung during the final scenes.
 The plural phrase "chariots of fire" refers to 2 Kings 6:17.